damaki/libkeccak/README.md

 The following performance measurements were taken on an Intel Core i7-2630QM 2.0 GHz (@2.6 GHz with turbo boost) "Sandy Bridge" on 64-bit Linux.
 The code was compiled using GNAT GPL 2017 (20170515) with SSE2 enabled.

+The cycles per byte are roughly estimated by dividing the clock speed (2.6 GHz) by the number of bytes (128 MiB).

 | Algorithm               | Performance |  Cycles Estimate  |
 | ----------------------- | ----------- | ----------------- |